bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 Once you have all of your reads simulated and recorded, save your coverages (there should be 1 million) into a text file which you can open in R for plotting.

-#### **Step 1.3**

-Now using R, plot the histogram of coverage across the genome.
-Overlay the histogram with a Poisson distribution with **lambda = 3**.
-Also overlay the distribution with a Normal distribution with a **mean of 3 and a std. dev. of 1.73** (which is the square root of 3).
-* **HINT**: For the poisson and normal distributions, you’ll need to find the probability of getting a certain coverage.
-For the poisson distribution, this is called the probability mass function (PMF) of the distribution.
-Feel free to code this yourself using the appropriate equation, or you can take a look at the python `scipy.stats.poisson.pmf()` function (more [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.poisson.html)) or the R `dpois` function (more [here](https://www.rdocumentation.org/packages/stats/versions/3.3/topics/Poisson)).
-Unlike the Poisson distribution, the normal distribution is continuous, and so we will instead want to use the probability density function (PDF).
-Note that for both of these, this will give you the *probability* of observing each coverage.
-What do we need to do to transform these probabilities into a frequency count comparable to those in our histogram?

-Upload this plot as `ex1_3x_cov.png` in your submission directory. **All plots should be clearly labelled and easily interpretable** (i.e. axis labels, legend describing the three things plotted, etc.).

 <details><summary><b><font color="#18BC9C">CLICK HERE FOR PSEUDOCODE</font></b></summary>
   <pre>
     <code>